franzholz/fh_debug/README.md

 ## debug begin and end

-There are 2 control commands available to begin and to end the generation of debug output: debugBegin and debugEnd
+There are 2 control commands available to begin and to end the generation of debug output: debug('B') and debug('E')

-Under TYPO3 9 you must overwrite the TYPO3 Core file sysext/core/Resources/PHP/GlobalDebugFunctions.php by the file fh_debug/Patches/TYPO3-9.5/sysext/core/Resources/PHP/GlobalDebugFunctions.php, if you want to use the debugBegin and debugEnd methods.
+formerly (before TYPO3 9.5) debugBegin and debugEnd Under TYPO3 9 you must overwrite the TYPO3 Core file sysext/core/Resources/PHP/GlobalDebugFunctions.php by the file fh_debug/Patches/TYPO3-9.5/sysext/core/Resources/PHP/GlobalDebugFunctions.php, if you want to use the former debugBegin and debugEnd method names and allow fh_debug to work at all.

-Workaround:
+Replacement for debugBegin and debugEnd:
 Since fh_debug 0.8.0 a workaround has been introduced because in TYPO3 9 these most important global functions have been removed.
+And in many cases it is not useful to apply the core patch.

 ### example:
 ```